Welcome to Sequim Plants – formerly Skyline Nursery

-Aging usually is thought of as a transformation process.
+Aging is a transformation process.
 Usually involving “wisdom.”
 I now view “ABOUT ME” which I am not, as floating towards an epitaph.
 How many of you have given thought to your own.
 That epitaph is not mine of course but I look upon what I wrote a few years ago with hubris.

-I hope some of the articles will also give you a chuckle, and sometimes evoke a memory or even a tear.
+I hope the articles will give you a chuckle, and some evoke a memory or even a tear.
 You see, many of my repeat customers have now passed on or cannot garden anymore.
-Every day I miss their critiques, guidance and silenced voices.
+Every day I miss their critiques, guidance, and silenced voices.
 You will find posts to them in my blogs.

 My last commentary was on the lack of interest in Native plants.
 Native plants wherever you are from provide a delectable palate for landscaping.
 Why is this not more prevalent?

-The gardens that we plant and nurture are a good reflection of the health and depth of our hearts and souls.
+The gardens that we plant, and nurture are a good reflection of the health and depth of our hearts and souls.
 In a time of proxy wars and increasing tensions between east and west we should reflect how much better co-operation works.
-Communities and nations are also like gardens.
-Some are naturally better endowed, others are simply better planned and some others shine more brightly simply because they began with less and had to struggle.
-All however, need to be fought over in the most constructive sense of the word.
+Communities and nations are like gardens.
+Some are naturally better endowed; others are simply better planned, and some others shine more brightly simply because they began with less and had to struggle.
+All, however, need to be fought over in the most constructive sense of the word.

 (C) Herb Senft 2015